rss logo

 Temporary rules

-• Enter the masquerade rules to make your internal network reachable from Windows:
+• Enter masquerade rules to make your internal network accessible to Windows VPN clients:

 root@host:~# nft add table ip NAT root@host:~# nft add chain ip NAT my_masquerade '{ type nat hook postrouting priority 100; }' root@host:~# nft add rule NAT my_masquerade ip saddr { 10.50.8.0/24 } oifname enp2s0 masquerade